yope/cbgelite/README.md

 will make you crash into the space station.
 Try to adjust your rolling speed such that it matches the station.
 Try to keep the entrance as horizontal as possible and accelerate a bit toward the station.
-If successful you will see the docking sequence and be presented the status screen.
+If successful you will see the docking sequence and be presented with the status screen.

 ### Copying ###